leohubert/nginx-plex-auth-server/README.md

 1. User tries to access a protected resource (e.g., `/protected/content`)
 2. Nginx `auth_request` sends request to `/auth` endpoint - authentication fails (401)
-3. Nginx `error_page 401` redirects to `/login?redirect=https://example.com/protected/content`
+3. Nginx `error_page 401` redirects to `/?redirect=https://example.com/protected/content`
-4. Server requests a PIN from Plex API
+4. Server generates a PIN via `/auth/generate-pin` endpoint
 5. User is shown a login page with:
    - A "Login with Plex" button that opens Plex.tv in a popup
    - The PIN code displayed for manual entry if needed